m0wmt/audio-guestbook/JOURNAL.md

 Tidy up code a bit and start to document functions.
 Modified AUDIO_BLOCK_SAMPLES to 256 in /home/#########/.platformio/packages/framework-arduinoteensy/cores/teensy4/AudioStream.h as suggested by the audio guestbook post on the PRJC forum.
 Did a full clean and rebuild of project and changes are picked up - as this will probably be the only Teensy audio project I do changing the library is fine for now.

 Now working on phone handset logic and coding standards, attempting to keep as close to the [Barr Group](https://barrgroup.com/sites/default/files/barr_c_coding_standard_2018.pdf) coding standards as I'm happy with.
 For a bit of fun added morse code for error sounds, that way will be able to understand what the error is as we won't be able to see the Teensy LED with the phone back together.
 Will worry about PRESS button and dialer after happy with this logic.

+Now have a wiring diagram of all the connections thanks to my wife who is a digital artist amongst other talents.

+Have decided to write a test switch program to test the handset and press button logic, less to worry about with recording etc.

 Development Tasks:
 * Play .WAV file through handset speaker - Done.